 We Didn’t Land on the Moon Since 1987

 If you ever wanted to go to a place before it was cool, now is your chance.
 We Didn’t Land on the Moon is owned by a member of Chiang Mai’s all-girls rock band “Itchy Band”, and if you will find one thing here, then it’s a good selection of music.
 Having Shazam installed on your phone will be very helpful to track the great tunes that are being played here.
 The interior is kept very basic and the overall white walls give it a very sterile look, that is reminiscent of an art gallery.
-It’s a little bit difficult to find the venue since it’s located in a small Soi off Sirimangkalajarn Road near the Nimman area but once found it, you will definitely come back.
+The venue is a little bit off the beaten track since it’s located in a small, hidden Soi in the Santitham area but once found it, you will definitely come back.

 Address: Soi Mengrairasmee, opposite YMCA